MrDredD/DL-bioinform/homeworks/practical/hw1/readme.md

 Every unsolved task is graded 0 points.
 For poor net quality, your grade will also be lowered.

+Use of LLMs and chatbots is justified in a consultation (Q&A) form only.
+Any generated code would be discarded as faulty.

 ### Deadline
-Soft deadline - 20.02.2025, 15.00
+Soft deadline - 12.02.2025, 23.59
-hard deadline - 27.02.2025, 15.00
+hard deadline - 19.02.2025, 23.59

-You also have 4 late days in total for every assignment.
-You can use up to 4 late days for this HW, but you'll left with 0 late days in that case.
-Do not forget: for every day after the soft deadline your total grade is lowered by 10%